-Our team partnered with Liquid City and Niantic to develop an Augmented Reality app for Niantic's Lightship Summit conference in San Francisco.
+Our team partnered with Liquid City and Niantic to develop a prototype Augmented Reality experience for Niantic's Lightship Summit conference in San Francisco.

 The app's goal was to serve as an inspirational demonstration of what real-world metaverse could look like, while providing tangible, useful, and fun functionality for the conference users to play with.